Jacob Klein

 • The Stoics (with Nathan Powers, under contract with Routledge)

-• "The Stoics and Kant on the Motive of Duty," in Kant and Stoic Ethics (under contract with Cambridge University Press)
+• "The Stoics and Kant on the Motive of Duty," in Kant and Stoic Ethics (forthcoming from Cambridge University Press)

 • "Original Sins: Chrysippus on Command and Prohibition," for a volume on The Philosophy of Chrysippus in the Symposium Hellenisticum series